Volunteering and Travel in Costa Rica

 Planning weekend travels was difficult, as well.
 We had to plan ahead and make sure the hostels at which we stayed were at least partially accessible.
 It was also hard to find activities I could engage in while traveling, since many of them included outdoor activities.
 I have my group members to thank for helping me as much as they could during that trip.
 I also had a staff member as my assistant during the week, and accompanied me to the Cultural Learning Activities and Volunteer Placement.

 The main reason I went on this trip was to volunteer.
-There were placements in nursing homes, an HIV facility, schools, and orphanages.
+There were placements in nursing homes, an HIV facility, and schools for children.
 We were at this placement from 8 a.m. to 12 p.m. when we came back for lunch.

 I was volunteering in a nursing home for the first two weeks.
 While there, I socialized with the residents, played games, and worked on crafts.
 I also did some painting and laundry to help the staff when they didn't need assistance with the residents.
 This placement was difficult for me, because there was a lot I couldn't help with due to my wheelchair.
 There was also a large language barrier because they were very quiet, so it was hard to communicate, but you could tell they appreciated us being there.